 SEO isn’t just a trick.
 Sure, tricks might get you ranked quickly, but they usually don’t work in the long run.
 In fact, they might even backfire.
 If you want to permanently rank well in Google, you need an extensive SEO strategy focused on every aspect of your website; the technical stuff, the user experience, the content on your website, and the security of your website all need to be in order.
 In other words: To keep ranking well in Google, you should develop a holistic approach to SEO.
 Read on to learn more.

 What is holistic SEO?

-- good technical SEO;
+- have good technical SEO;

-- a great user experience;
+- ensure a great user experience;

-- keeping a site secure.
+- keep your site secure.

 We’ll also include resources to help you learn SEO and optimize various parts of your website at the end of this post.
 Do check them out!

 Why a holistic SEO approach?

 Google’s mission is to build the perfect search engine that helps people find exactly what they’re looking for; whether that’s the answer to “Where is Wijchen?”, a recipe for apple pie, or the best toaster.
 That’s why you should make your website and your marketing strategy fit this goal.